felixschndr/quaestor/README.md

     - Sparkasse Karlsruhe
   - But the app gets a list of all banks that support FinTS and they _should_ work.
 If they don't, please open an issue.
     - This can have some common reasons:
-      - The bank uses an unsupported way to implement 2FA.
+      - The bank uses a (yet) unsupported way to implement 2FA.
       - The FinTS url of the bank is not correct in the upstream database.
+      - The Bank is not listed in the upstream database.
     - If you encounter such a bank, please open an issue and we can work together to implement it.
 - Manual accounts: These allow the user to set the balance and add transactions manually.
 - Deutsche Flugsicherung GmbH retirement plan (http://www.dfs-vorsorgeplan.de / https://www.value-account.eu)